tardifalex/Teensy4.1_Arduino_TestEnviroment/Readme.md

 ## Getting Started

-1. Cube MX is used for pin/chip configuration and code is generated for Keil dev environment
+1. Cube MX Cube MX Cube MX Cube MX is used for pin/chip configuration and code is generated for Keil dev environment
 2. Keil is used for software development

 ### Folder Structure